bpt26/usher_wiki/docs/source/matUtils.rst

 Finally, it supports inference of the region of origin for all annotated clade roots currently in the tree based on these confidence metrics, though only from among input regions.

+Wang, T.H., Donaldson, Y.K., Brettle, R.P., Bell, J.E., and Simmonds, P. (2001).
+Identification of Shared Populations of Human Immunodeficiency Virus Type 1 Infecting Microglia and Tissue Macrophages outside the Central Nervous System.
+Journal of Virology 75, 11686–11699.

+Salemi M, Lamers SL, Yu S, de Oliveira T, Fitch WM, McGrath MS. 2005.
+Phylodynamic Analysis of Human Immunodeficiency Virus Type 1 in Distinct Brain Compartments Provides a Model for the Neuropathogenesis of AIDS.
+J Virol 79:11343–11352.

 Parker, J., Rambaut, A., and Pybus, O.G.
 (2008).
 Correlating viral phenotypes with phylogeny: Accounting for phylogenetic uncertainty.
 Infection, Genetics and Evolution 8, 239–246.

-Wang, T.H., Donaldson, Y.K., Brettle, R.P., Bell, J.E., and Simmonds, P. (2001).
-Identification of Shared Populations of Human Immunodeficiency Virus Type 1 Infecting Microglia and Tissue Macrophages outside the Central Nervous System.
-Journal of Virology 75, 11686–11699.

 Example Usage
 ----------------------